Margie's been an online writer for several years. Her articles focus on great Southern-style recipes for any occasion.

 You will need ground venison, onion, tomato paste.
 Diced tomatoes & green chilies and spices.
 I have found that tomatoes & green chilies taste good in just about anything, except desserts!

 This is easy to make and freezes well.
-Serve with cornbread, fresh-baked homemade bread, corn chips, or crackers Top with chopped onion, cheddar cheese or whatever you like.
+Serve with cornbread, fresh-baked homemade bread, corn chips, or crackers topped with chopped onion, cheddar cheese, or whatever you like.

 - 2 pounds ground venison

 - 1/3 tablespoon cumin seed

 - 1/3 tablespoon garlic powder or 1 clove, minced

 - 1 large onion, finely chopped

 - 1-6 ounce can tomato paste